hassanshahzadaheer/Code-DSA/README.md

 These terms represent the rate at which the running time of an algorithm increases as the input size grows.
 It helps in analyzing and comparing the efficiency of algorithms.

 ---

+## List of important algorithmic approaches or techniques in data structure and algorithms (DSA):

+2. **Brute Force:** The simplest approach, trying all possible solutions, often with a nested loop.
+3. **Divide and Conquer:** Breaking down a problem into smaller subproblems, solving them recursively, and combining their solutions to get the final answer (e.g., Merge Sort, Quick Sort).
+4. **Dynamic Programming:** Breaking down a problem into smaller overlapping subproblems, solving them once and storing their solutions for future use to avoid redundant calculations (e.g., Fibonacci series, Knapsack problem).
+5. **Greedy Algorithms:** Making locally optimal choices at each step in the hope that it will lead to an optimal solution globally (e.g., Dijkstra's algorithm, Huffman coding).
+6. **Backtracking:** Exploring all possible solutions by incrementally building candidates and undoing choices when they are determined to be incorrect (e.g., N-Queens problem, Sudoku solver).
+7. **Graph Algorithms:** Algorithms that operate on graphs, such as finding the shortest path (e.g., Dijkstra's algorithm), detecting cycles (e.g., Depth-First Search), or finding minimum spanning trees (e.g., Kruskal's algorithm).
+8. **Binary Search:** An efficient search algorithm for sorted arrays by repeatedly dividing the search space in half (e.g., searching in a sorted array, finding a peak element).
+9. **Heap and Priority Queue:** Data structures that allow efficient insertion, deletion, and retrieval of elements with the highest (or lowest) priority (e.g., Heap Sort, Prim's algorithm).
+10. **Hashing: **Using a hash function to map data to an array index, providing fast retrieval, insertion, and deletion of elements (e.g., hash tables, hash-based set and map implementations).
+11. Two Pointers: Maintaining two pointers or indices to traverse an array or a linked list simultaneously, often used for searching, sorting, or dealing with two different parts of the data (e.g., two-sum problem, merging two sorted lists).
+12. **Sliding Window:** Maintaining a window of elements in an array or a substring in a string and efficiently updating it while iterating through the data (e.g., maximum sum subarray, longest substring without repeating characters).
+13. Graph Traversal: Visiting all vertices or nodes in a graph, typically using breadth-first search (BFS) or depth-first search (DFS).

 ## Arrays

 This directory contains my solutions to various array-related problems.
 Each problem is implemented in Java and includes detailed explanations, code examples.
 The goal is to provide a comprehensive collection of array exercises to help you strengthen your understanding of array manipulation, searching, and sorting algorithms.